 a hill with a group of goats over, looking defiant

-Dry Water is a bilingual, multichannel video opera installation that explores water governance in Chile, the most water-stressed country in Latin America.
+Dry Water is the first installment of a bilingual, multichannel video opera installation that explores water governance in Chile, the most water-stressed country in Latin America.

 Loosely following the opera format, Dry Water is presented as a choral storytelling that has acts, scenes, and a varied cast of characters.
 Dry Water is also an investigation into the poetics of water governance, looking for the forms that governance acquires and the types of engagements with those forms.
 With an emphasis on language, local testimonies are put in conversation with financial brochures, critical literature on water financialization and archival research into the genealogy of water privatization.
 These many forms are presented through video portraits, poetic short texts and dialogues, and sound design.